Quasiconformal Mappings and Neumann Eigenvalues of Divergent Elliptic Operators: Sobolev spaces and -quasiconformal mappings

 \section{Sobolev spaces and $A$-quasiconformal mappings}

 Let $E \subset \mathbb C$ be a measurable set on the complex plane and $h:E \to \mathbb R$ be a positive a.e. locally integrable function i.e. a weight.
-The weighted Lebesgue space $L^p(E,h)$, $1\leq p<\infty$, is the space of all locally integrable functions with the finite norm
+The weighted Lebesgue space $L^p(E,h)$, $1\leq p<\infty$, is the space of all locally integrable functions endowed with the following norm:

 The two-weighted Sobolev space $W^{1,p}(\Omega,h,1)$, $1\leq p< \infty$, is defined as the normed space of all locally integrable weakly differentiable functions $f:\Omega\to\mathbb{R}$ endowed with the following norm: